The Dream CB750 FOUR / 1969

 Integrating Design with Human Engineering

 The objective of Honda's basic development plan was to make long-range, high-speed touring safer and more comfortable, while achieving superior output.
 Therefore, the emerging science of human engineering - called "ergonomics" - was to be incorporated structurally, right down to the finest detail.

-A product brochure for Honda's Dream CB750 FOUR explains the various mechanisms that combine to make the ideal motorcycle.
+Honda's Dream CB750 FOUR has the various mechanisms that combine to make the ideal motorcycle.

 To facilitate the collaborative process among design engineers and production personnel, common engineering targets were established for product development.
 These included the following:

 Ensure stability during high-speed cruising (between 140 and 160 km/h) on highways, yet retain an ample margin of output for effective maneuvering in traffic.

 Provide a braking system that is reliable and resistant to high loads by anticipating frequent rapid decelerations from high speeds.

 Minimize vibration and noise in order to reduce rider fatigue during long-range cruising.
 Provide an ideal riding position for comfort and the proper operation of controls based on human-engineering principles, and design the mechanisms so that the rider can easily learn how to operate them.

 Ensure that various ancillary devices, such as lights and instruments, are large and reliable.
 They must be designed to help the rider make sound judgments and ensure sufficient visibility for surrounding vehicles.

 Extend the service life for each device and ensure that it provides for easy maintenance and servicing.